paullaster/wallet_service/README.md

 # wallet_service
-This is a walled service API in NodeJs
+This is a wallet service API in NodeJs

 # E-R Diagram